BergmannLab/MONET/README.md

 A folder MONET will have been created with the source code: you are free to remove it, if you are not interested.
 This will not affect MONET, which has now been installed in your system: the command ```monet``` can be invoked from any location on the system.

+#### USERS WITHOUT SUDO RIGHTS: INSTALLATION NOTE

+Sudo rights will be required at installation time.
+Users that don't have sudo rights should install as explained above, then refer to MONET/docs/installation_no_sudo.txt where they will find a workaround to complete the installation manually.

 ## TESTING THE INSTALLATION

 At the end of the install process, you will be asked whether you want to test MONET.
 This test is completely automatic.